• Easy Healthy Recipes

 This quick tomato soup recipe is perfect for lunch with a tuna-stuffed avocado or a 3-minute keto English muffin.
 This post contains affiliate links.
 Please read my disclosure for more info.

-This easy paleo tomato soup also freezes well, so if you have any left over just freeze it in single servings (I use these glass containers) and it's ready to pack for lunch when you need it.
+Since this tomato soup freezes well, if you have leftovers, just freeze it in single servings (I use these glass containers).
+Stash it in the freezer and it's ready for a quick, ready-to-go lunch when you need it.

 More easy soup recipes